caiks/WBOT02/README.md

 This process is highly compute intensive so the work is split into threads.
 The time taken depends on the configuration.
 Larger scans may require processing in the cloud.

 The results for various configurations can be seen in the [table](#Model_table) above.
-All mode 4 use the quantile *valency* (or 'bucketed') `Record::valent` method except for *model* 25 which uses fixed *valency*  `Record::valentFixed`.
-The bucketed results have a multiplier of around 1.8, which is considerably lower than the bucketed non-scanned actual-potential *likelihood* mode (3) multiplier of around 2.2.
+All mode 4 *models* use the quantile *valency* (or 'bucketed') `Record::valent` method except for *model* 25 which uses the fixed *valency*  `Record::valentFixed` method.
+The bucketed results have a multiplier of around 1.8, which is considerably lower than the bucketed non-scanned actual-potential *likelihood* mode (3) *model* multipliers of around 2.2.
 The fixed *model* 25 also has a lower multiplier of 1.58 compared to 1.69 for *model* 60, although note that *model* 25 does not have the minimum entropy constraint.

 *Model* 25 also has the highest growth rate so far of 1.221 as well as the lowest multiplier.
-These are the statistics -
+These are the *slice* path length statistics -
 ```
 lengthsDist: {(1,6),(2,13),(3,23),(4,42),(5,105),(6,152),(7,285),(8,409),(9,626),(10,994),(11,1306),(12,1673),(13,1963),(14,1948),(15,2081),(16,1991),(17,1829),(18,1579),(19,1483),(20,1332),(21,1131),(22,938),(23,892),(24,782),(25,739),(26,607),(27,585),(28,572),(29,492),(30,428),(31,456),(32,375),(33,301),(34,288),(35,323),(36,260),(37,173),(38,144),(39,95),(40,64),(41,41),(42,60),(43,12),(44,6),(45,8),(46,3),(47,3),(48,7),(49,3),(50,3)}
 lengthsCount: 29631